Is Scuba Diving Safe?

 What is the Seawater temperature in Thailand?

-Here in Pattaya, Thailand the water temperature is usually about 28 Celcius or about 83 Fahrenheit.
-During the Thai winter, the water temperature rarely drops below 25 Celcius/ 77 Fahrenheit.
+Here in Pattaya, Thailand the water temperature is usually about 28 Celsius or about 83 Fahrenheit.
+During the Thai winter, the water temperature rarely drops below 25 Celsius/ 77 Fahrenheit.

 You will find that your holiday travel insurance policy usually covers you to dive to 30 meters with an Instructor.
 Here at Seafari Dive Center in Pattaya, we do have a local insurance policy that is required by Thai law.